 - Put the bread, chicken broth, turmeric, cream cheese, Parmesan cheese, evaporated milk, sauteed onions, walnuts, green pepper, salt, and pepper in the blender.
 Blend until you get a creamy sauce.
-Try and adjust the salt.
+Adjust the salt.

 - Heat the chicken in the sauce, and adjust the consistency with the evaporated milk or chicken broth.

-- Serve hot, garnish with the hard-boiled egg slices and black olives.
+- Serve hot.
+Garnish with hard-boiled egg slices and black olives.

 Recipe adapted from the Peruvian cookbook by Emilio Peschiera.